 Secondly, they will also try to bite if they feel threatened.

 Lastly, another way donkeys show aggression is by making loud noises.
 They will bray (honk) loudly and continuously if they feel threatened or are trying to warn others about a potential danger.

 Do Donkeys Kill Other Animals?

-Donkeys have a particular dislike for coyotes but will fight and potentially kill other animals if they feel threatened.
-Overall, donkeys are fairly docile creatures and will not simply pick a fight for no reason.
+Donkeys dislike coyotes but will fight and potentially kill other animals if they feel threatened.
+Overall, donkeys are fairly docile creatures and will not pick a fight for no reason.